makersacademy/alexa-ruby-course/modules/3/walkthrough.md

 Your Intent Schema will generally tie one-to-one with actions in your application.
 In other words, **our `post /` route is acting as a kind of router, with Intents as the possible routes**.

+As a result of this three-intent system, we no longer need to know if `this_is_the_first_question`.
 Let's upgrade our code to reflect that:

 ```ruby
 require 'sinatra'